3 Min. Read

 As content creators, we can’t let that happen.
 In the Internet age, everyone has a voice.
 How do you stand out?
 Your font choice matters.
 It’s the difference between being perceived as an amateur or a professional.

 This little cheat sheet uses fonts from the Google Fonts library — they’re free for commercial use, and they’re extremely easy to implement on your website.
+If you want something more unique and custom though, check out this 5-step Guide on Creating Your Own Font.

 Here are 8 examples of Google Font combinations for your blog: